-Darkthrone's A Blaze In The Northern Sky (1991) and the bass-less Under a Funeral Moon (1993) coined a raw, brutal and buzz-intense sound, almost like a "garage" version of their forefathers Bathory and Mayhem, while the growling noise coming out of vocalist Ted "Nocturno Culto" Skjellum's mouth enhance the sense of damnation.
+Darkthrone's A Blaze In The Northern Sky (aug 1991 - mar 1992) and the bass-less Under A Funeral Moon (jun 1992 - feb 1993) coined a raw, brutal and buzz-intense sound, almost like a "garage" version of their forefathers Bathory and Mayhem, while the growling noise coming out of vocalist Ted "Nocturno Culto" Skjellum's mouth enhance the sense of damnation.

-Enslaved (1) were emblematic: they employed medieval and epic arias inspired by the Scandinavian folk tradition in lengthy majestic songs of dark, piercing, intense agony enhanced with synthesizers and piano on Vikingligr Veldi (1994), transitioning towards progressive-rock on Eld (1997), etc.
+Enslaved (1) were emblematic: they employed medieval and epic arias inspired by the Scandinavian folk tradition in lengthy majestic songs of dark, piercing, intense agony enhanced with synthesizers and piano on Vikingligr Veldi (?
+1993 - feb 1994), transitioning towards progressive-rock on Eld (dec 1996/feb 1997 - mar 1997), etc.

-Satyricon (1) experimented with a fusion of folk music and dark metal on Dark Medieval Times (1993), while their "metal opera" Nemesis Divina (1996) stuck to the basics, erecting a dense and intricate wall of guitar distortions and epileptic beats.
+Satyricon (1) experimented with a fusion of folk music and dark metal on Dark Medieval Times (sep 1993 - mar 1994), while their "metal opera" Nemesis Divina (jan/feb 1996 - apr 1996) stuck to the basics, erecting a dense and intricate wall of guitar distortions and epileptic beats.

-Sweden's Katatonia represented the suicidal extreme of doom-metal with Dance of December Souls (1993), wrapped in romantic guitar solos and atmospheric keyboards.
+Sweden's Katatonia represented the suicidal extreme of doom-metal with Dance Of December Souls (apr 1993 - dec 1993), wrapped in romantic guitar solos and atmospheric keyboards.

-Sweden's Marduk (fronted by guitarist Morgan Haakansson) and Norway's Gorgoroth invented a lightning-speed version of black metal on albums such as the former's Those of the Unlight (1993) and Opus Nocturne (1994) and the latter's third album Under The Sign Of Hell (1997).
+Sweden's Marduk (fronted by guitarist Morgan Haakansson) and Norway's Gorgoroth invented a lightning-speed version of black metal on albums such as the former's Those Of The Unlight (apr 1993 - oct 1993) and Opus Nocturne (sep 1994 - dec 1994) and the latter's third album Under The Sign Of Hell (spr 1996 - oct 1997).

-Finland's Beherit (1) sounded like a black-metal band drawn into a psychedelic freak-out on Drawing Down The Moon (1993), as close to white (black?) noise as black metal had ever come, dominated by satanic vocals (Marko Laiho) that were more interested in hissing and growling like an invisible demon than in shrieking like a wild beast.
+Finland's Beherit (1) sounded like a black-metal band drawn into a psychedelic freak-out on Drawing Down The Moon (apr/sep 1993 - nov 1993), as close to white (black?) noise as black metal had ever come, dominated by satanic vocals (Marko Laiho) that were more interested in hissing and growling like an invisible demon than in shrieking like a wild beast.

 Thanks to the harrowing lives (and deaths) of its protagonists, black metal now competed with hip hop as the most anti-social form of music in the world, having displaced hardcore punk-rock from that title.

-Outside of Scandinavia, the most influential practicioners of black metal were perhaps England's Cradle Of Filth, who wed the ever more malevolent guitar riffs and drum beats of the genre with a theatrical and literary gothic stance and with symphonic keyboards on the vampire-based concept Dusk and Her Embrace (1997); and Abigor, an Austrian trio of black metal that featured a vocalist, a guitarist and a drummer but no full-time bassist, especially on the third album Nachthymnen/ From the Twilight Kingdom (1995).
+Outside of Scandinavia, the most influential practicioners of black metal were perhaps England's Cradle Of Filth, who wed the ever more malevolent guitar riffs and drum beats of the genre with a theatrical and literary gothic stance and with symphonic keyboards on the vampire-based concept Dusk...
+And Her Embrace (sep/nov 1995 - aug 1996); and Abigor, an Austrian trio of black metal that featured a vocalist, a guitarist and a drummer but no full-time bassist, especially on the third album Nachthymnen/ From the Twilight Kingdom (may 1995 - aug 1995).

-Graveland, the brainchild of Polish multi-instrumentalist Rob "Darken" Fudali, embraced a brooding midtempo style on their fourth album Immortal Pride (1998), with its two lengthy epics, on Creed of Iron (2000), with four lengthy visions of medieval warfare, and on Memory And Destiny (2002), steadily moving towards an ambient pagan folk-metal.
+Graveland, the brainchild of Polish multi-instrumentalist Rob "Darken" Fudali, embraced a brooding midtempo style on their fourth album Immortal Pride (may/oct 1998 - oct 1998), with its two lengthy epics, on Creed Of Iron (sum 2000 - ?
+2000), with four lengthy visions of medieval warfare, and on Memory And Destiny (fall 2011 - ?
+2002), steadily moving towards an ambient pagan folk-metal.

 The 1990s also witnessed the birth of an influential school of black metal in France.
-Among the pioneers were the two duos that shared the split cassette album March to the Black Holocaust (1995): Vlad Tepes and Belketre.
-Most influential of all were Willy Roussel's Mutiilation, whose Vampires of Black Imperial Blood (1995) was the best approximation of the Scandinavian classics.
+Among the pioneers were the two duos that shared the split cassette album March To The Black Holocaust (?
+1994/?
+1995 - nov 1995): Vlad Tepes and Belketre.
+Most influential of all were Willy Roussel's Mutiilation, whose Vampires Of Black Imperial Blood (? ? - ?
+1995) was the best approximation of the Scandinavian classics.

 "Doom-metal" (a slow, gothic, baroque exaggeration of Black Sabbath's deadly grooves) became more and more popular in England thanks to a number of progressively more sophisticated groups.
-Paradise Lost, that debuted with Paradise Lost (1990), were not particularly creative, but Cathedral (1), featuring vocalist Lee Dorrian (ex-Napalm Death), invented a new format with the lengthy and stately elegies of Forest Of Equilibrium (1991), whose relation with progressive-rock was evident in colossal suites such as The Voyage of the Homeless Sapiens (1994) and The Garden (2006).
-Anathema (1) gave the movement a spiritual dimension with Serenades (1993) and a delirious medieval dimension with the mini-album Pentecost III (1995).
-My Dying Bride (1) perfected that format with an almost baroque grandeur on their third album The Angel & The Dark River (1995).
-Solstice's second album New Dark Age (1998) mixed epic riffs with Celtic and medieval influences.
+Paradise Lost, that debuted with Lost Paradise (dec 1989 - feb 1990), were not particularly creative, but Cathedral (1), featuring vocalist Lee Dorrian (ex-Napalm Death), invented a new format with the lengthy and stately elegies of Forest Of Equilibrium (jul/aug 1991 - oct 1991), whose relation with progressive-rock was evident in colossal suites such as The Voyage of the Homeless Sapiens (1994) and The Garden (2006).
+Anathema (1) gave the movement a spiritual dimension with Serenades (jun/sep 1992 - feb 1993) and a delirious medieval dimension with the mini-album Pentecost III (may 1994 - aug 1994).
+My Dying Bride (1) perfected that format with an almost baroque grandeur on their third album The Angel & The Dark River (dec 1994/jan 1995 - may 1995).
+Solstice's second album New Dark Age (sum 1998 - dec 1998) mixed epic riffs with Celtic and medieval influences.

-Louisiana's Eyehategod (2), who debuted with the ferocious In the Name of Suffering (1990), opened the way to an entire "sludge-core" scene in the South dedicated to truculent, feedback-laden, deep-groove rock music.
-Their third album Dopesick (1996) was the ultimate feedback experience.
+Louisiana's Eyehategod (2), who debuted with the ferocious In The Name Of Suffering (? ? - dec 1990), opened the way to an entire "sludge-core" scene in the South dedicated to truculent, feedback-laden, deep-groove rock music.
+Their third album Dopesick (sep/dec 1995 - apr 1996) was the ultimate feedback experience.

 Two bands coined dreamy introspective styles that stood out amid the bombast of their peers.

-Finland's Thergothon pioneered a slow-motion otherworldly version of doom for cadaveric vocals and funereal keyboards on Stream From The Heavens (1992).
+Finland's Thergothon pioneered a slow-motion otherworldly version of doom for cadaveric vocals and funereal keyboards on Stream From The Heavens (oct/nov 1992 - jun 1994).

-Australia's Disembowlment crafted Transcendence Into The Peripheral (1993), an album of contrasts in which blasts of noise crashed into lakes of ghostly melodies.
+Australia's Disembowlment crafted Transcendence Into The Peripheral (win/spr 1992 - mar 1993), an album of contrasts in which blasts of noise crashed into lakes of ghostly melodies.

 "Stoner-rock" was an evolution of Blue Cheer's brutal hard-psychedelic-blues sound: super-distorted, super-heavy and super-loud.

 The genre was first pioneered in southern California by Kyuss (11).
-Wretch (1991), basically, expanded on Chrome's hurricanes from the perspective of hard-rock (Chrome without the new-wave frills), but Blues For The Red Sun (1992) was a majestic work in a completely new dimension, a collection of disturbing symphonies for bulldozers and bombers, with disorienting interludes worthy of acid-rock.
+Wretch (?
+1989/?
+1991 - sep 1991), basically, expanded on Chrome's hurricanes from the perspective of hard-rock (Chrome without the new-wave frills), but Blues For The Red Sun (? ? - jun 1992) was a majestic work in a completely new dimension, a collection of disturbing symphonies for bulldozers and bombers, with disorienting interludes worthy of acid-rock.
 The waves of feedback and the cascades of melting steel coming from Josh Homme's guitar, the vibrant eloquence of John Garcia's crooning, the seismic bass of Nick Oliveri and the tribal drums of Brant Bjork, combined to produce the effect of high-tension electroshocks, breakneck gallops and incandescent lava.
-Welcome To Sky Valley (1994), on the other hand, was almost baroque in the way it fused all those elements into a uniform and organic one, like an act of vanity from a bunch of cannibals.
+Welcome To Sky Valley (early 1993 - jun 1994), on the other hand, was almost baroque in the way it fused all those elements into a uniform and organic one, like an act of vanity from a bunch of cannibals.